HerrHozi/ADMU/README.md

 # ADMU
 Active Directory Mass Updater

+With this little tool, you will be able to make mass updates within seconds.

 ## Quick Start Guide
 Open a PowerShell terminal from the Windows command line with 'powershell.exe -exec bypass'.